“How can I achieve effective business growth?”

 This is one of the core challenges that any business owner will have to face.
 In their best-selling book, Scaling Up: How a Few Companies Make It…and Why the Rest Don’t, author Verne Harnish and the team at Gazelles provide some key tools and techniques for successfully growing your start-up and small-to-medium enterprise (SME).

-According to Harnish and colleagues, if you want to expand your business, you need to focus on the following four key decision areas to get it right.
+According to Harnish and colleagues, if you want to achieve effective business growth, you need to focus on the following four key decision areas to get it right.
 These relate to people, strategy, execution and cash.
 The authors believe that a businesses’ ability to attract and keep the right people and create a “truly differential” business strategy is what gives it the necessary leverage to grow.
 Add to this flawless execution and enough cash in the bank to weather the inevitable storms, and your SME will be well on its way to achieving successful growth.

-Because cash flow is close to any business owner’s heart, this blog will focus on ways to financially fuel business growth, without sinking the business or having to jump ship halfway.
+Because cash flow is close to any business owner’s heart, this blog will focus on ways to financially achieve effective business growth, without sinking the business or having to jump ship halfway.

 Avoid ‘growing broke’ by attending to your cash conversion cycle, say the experts